Ericsson/codechecker/docs/user_guide.md

                         compilers themselves, and use them with Clang.
-This is used when the compiler on the system is special, e.g. when doing cross-compilation. (default: False) --saargs CLANGSA_ARGS_CFG_FILE
+This is used when the compiler on the system is special, e.g. when doing cross-compilation. (default: False) --capture-analysis-output
+                        Store standard output and standard error of successful analyzer invocations into the
+                        '<OUTPUT_DIR>/success' directory.
+  --saargs CLANGSA_ARGS_CFG_FILE
                         File containing argument which will be forwarded verbatim for the Clang Static Analyzer.